 There’s a common misconception that some of the world’s best web designers are incredibility artistic and push the boundaries of visual and technological innovations to create stunning websites.
 These types of websites look great, sure, but from a business perspective they tend to fail on delivering any real results.

-The real top web designers of the world understand that your website is your most powerful salesmen and another cog in your Internet marketing machine.
+The real pro of the world understand that your website is your most powerful salesmen and another cog in your Internet marketing machine.
 From a usability perspective, it’s important to plan out the content flow across the site.
-Organizing your content in a hierarchal architecture is not only the most natural way for a visitor to engage with your site, but it’s also the easiest to code and streamline flow with how your want your visitors to interact with your website.
+Organizing your content in a hierarchical architecture is not only the most natural way for a visitor to engage with your site, but it’s also the easiest to code and streamline flow with how your want your visitors to interact with your website.

 Understanding Your Visitor